sheepman39/voluntold-template/README.md

 Normal random generators will keep picking the same students over and over.
 This program is customizable and simple to use.

 ## Required
-In order to use your own version of Voluntold, you must have the following items:
+In order to create your own version of Voluntold, you must have the following items:
-- GitHub Account
+- Free GitHub Account
 - Web browser/Internet Access
 - Text Editor (recommended)